yehonatan2020/ArchTitus/README.md

 5: Find your network, and run `station [device name] connect [network name]`

-6: Enter your password and run `exit`.
+6: Enter your password and run `exit`

-You can test if you have internet connection by running `ping google.com`.
+You can test if you have internet connection by running `ping google.com`

 ## Troubleshooting
 __[Arch Linux Installation Guide](https://github.com/rickellis/Arch-Linux-Install-Guide)__